 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At UC Santa Cruz, approximately 43% of students took out student loans averaging $5,887 a year.
-That adds up to $23,548 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At UC Santa Cruz, approximately 36% of students took out student loans averaging $6,332 a year.
+That adds up to $25,328 over four years for those students.